 Our private wealth services attorneys regularly work with executors, administrators, guardians, and trustees to administer and manage probate estates, estates of disabled persons and minors, and living trusts.
 We advise fiduciaries through the administration process, prepare relevant court documents, appear in court, transfer assets, and prepare estate tax returns, generally together with our client’s accountants to ensure that our actions maximize the tax benefits for the estate or trust.

 Finally, because estate matters are not always amicable and routine, we represent both fiduciaries and claimants in will contests, estate claims, and other disputes.

-Our attorneys have considerable experience in contested matters involving income, employment, gift and estate taxes.
-We have represented clients in adversarial tax proceedings before the Internal Revenue Service, state administrative agencies and various courts, as well as administrative matters including collection issues and offers in compromise.
+We help clients respond to and successfully resolve a wide range of adversarial tax proceedings involving income, employment, gift, and estate taxes before the Internal Revenue Service, state administrative agencies, and various courts, as well as administrative matters including collection issues and offers in compromise.